craftcms/webhooks/README.md

 This plugin adds the ability to manage “webhooks” in Craft CMS, which will send GET or POST requests when certain events occur.

-It can be used to integrate your Craft project with task automation tools like [Zapier](https://zapier.com) and [IFTTT](https://ifttt.com).
+It can be used to integrate your Craft project with task automation tools like [Zapier](https://zapier.com) or [Netlify](https://www.netlify.com) build hooks.

 ## Requirements